the-turing-way/the-turing-way/book/website/remote_events/01/activity-types.md

 Follow on activities may include making the generated ideas and the participants contact details online available to all who want to continue; or a coffee morning; or a weekly meet-up.

 But for an online prototyping or ideas generation event you need a variety of online meeting areas and tools.
-Networking is a social activity but in this case the participants will need help other useful participants.
+Networking is a social activity but in this case the participants will need help connecting with other participants.
 Break-outs will need other online collaborative working tools such as for note taking, programming, graphics such as CAD files, 3D printing files or photographs.
 Co-ordinating the booking and sharing all of the necessary online tools along with information about them with each participant and break-out group is challenging especially as often digital resources do not have meaningful identifiers and may be supplied by a different vendor with different licensing rules.
 These types of events work best with small groups as participants get to know each other better and the size of the group is an important consideration when you go online.